5 of Our Favorite POP Displays Examples: Plus 5 Principles to Help You Create Your Own

 End Caps

 The in-store display that consumers are most familiar with is the end cap, a display placed conveniently at the end of an aisle where two aisle shelving units meet.
-Like freestanding displays, end caps provide the opportunity to place your product in high-traffic areas without the need for additional shelf space.
-They also attract a lot of attention, since most customers will need to pass them while on their way to other locations in the store.
+Like freestanding displays, end caps allow you to set your product in high-traffic areas without additional shelf space.
+They also attract a lot of attention since most customers will need to pass them while on their way to other locations in the store.

-This end cap, featuring Pepsi products, grabs attention with prominent pictures of the main brand, along with several varieties of Pepsi products arranged in a pleasing, colorful display.
+This end cap, featuring Pepsi products, grabs attention with prominent pictures of the main brand and several varieties of Pepsi products arranged in a pleasing, colorful display.

 Color Matters